aqibmunir8/Markdown-Tutorial/README.md

 # <b> ! </b> Markdown learning
+Here is the Preview Version of Md file. see for the code by going to edit the file.

 These are Headings in Markdown
 ## 1- Heading01
 ### 2- Heading02 & so on